Megan Red Shirt-Shaw

 Speeches

-Megan Red Shirt-Shaw (Oglala Lakota) is an inspiring educator, writer, and researcher in higher education.
-Passionate about Indigenous rights issues, college admissions, and greater Native presence in media and higher education, Megan believes in empowering young people to use their voices for the issues they care about in their communities.
+Megan Red Shirt-Shaw (Oglala & Sicangu Lakota) is an inspiring educator, writer, and researcher in higher education.
+Passionate about belonging, community, and connection, Megan believes in empowering young people to use their voices for the issues they care about in their communities.
 A powerful speaker, she has presented at colleges and universities as well as conferences nationwide.

 Beyond the Land Acknowledgement: Higher Education, the Occupation of Native Nations, and "Land Back" Land acknowledgements have become a powerful introduction to convocations, graduations, meetings, and conferences in higher education.
 But institutions must challenge themselves to move away from encouraging acts that are just performative, into commitments of transformative change.
 In this presentation, Megan discusses her research into how institutions of higher education received their land and the steps institutions can take for land-based reparations including returning institutional land back to Native nations or if this is not possible, providing free higher education to Native students whose traditional homelands the institution sits upon.